On Fri, 17 Jun 2011 14:41:50 -0700 (PDT), Angus Hendrick <angus.hendrick(a)gmail.com>

 that lets you directly import .pyx cython modules) installs successfully

 on your machine, but then fails to find such a module.
 I've made a

 change to the line that fails for you in git.
 That change doesn't make a

 difference for me, but it might for you.
 Please let me know if you've

 had more success with that.

-On a related note, I'm assuming the sparse-solver only works with
+On a related note, I'm assuming the sparse-solver

 positive-definite matrices (as it's labeled a cg solver).
 Do you know of